Welcome to Galerie Zygos of Athens, Greece!

 Between the years 1985 and 1991 Zygos operated Zygos Gallery on 403 7th and D Streets NW, in Washington, D.C., exhibiting both Greek, Greek-American, American and international artists, under the direction of Ion Frantzeskakis.

-In 2000, Ion repatriated to Athens, his hometown, and soon reopened and directed the Galerie Zygos which had temporarily ceased operations due to his parents' retirement.
+In 2000, Ion repatriated to Athens, his hometown, and soon reopened and directed Galerie Zygos which had temporarily ceased operations due to his parents' retirement.
 Galerie Zygos stayed in business through April 2009, when it closed permanently due to the economic crisis in Greece.

 "Over these last decades, Galerie Zygos, along with Zygos magazine devoted entirely to the fine arts, has been one of the main centers -if not the center- of all new artistic developments in Greece.
 It has kept the artloving public abreast of current trends in art (giving the Athenians their first-ever introduction to the work of Picasso, for example, in the early 60's), and in general it has made good use of its exhibition halls and the pages of its publications to illustrate the aspirations and attainments of Greek contemporary art in the fullest possible way..."